Cunjia-Liu/Cunjia-Liu.github.io/_pages/research.md

 ## Control for vehicle/robot dynamics
 ![image](/images/dobc_diagram.png){: style="float: left; margin-right: 0.5em;"}
-This part of research focuses on developing advanced control for complicated vehicle dynamics, aiming to improve their robustness and performance in adverse conditions.
-We have developed various disturbance observer based control (DOBC) techniques to compensate uncertainties and disturbances, and integrated them with other methods to achieve safety-critial control.
+We aim to advance the control design for systems with complicated dynamics, so as to improve their robustness and performance in adverse conditions.
+We developed various disturbance observer based control (DOBC) techniques to compensate uncertainties and disturbances, and integrated them with other methods to achieve safety-critial control.

 <details>
 	<summary> Applications: UAV flight control </summary>